Add a body ID and class to all pages

 I'll prepare a patch for this later option.
 It's an easy change, and the benefits of having a common ID for pages produced by the same controller are well worth the effort.

-#4 Updated by Ale Muñoz almost 10 years ago
+#4 Updated by Ale Muñoz about 10 years ago

 - File redmine_add_body_id_and_css_fixes.patch added